OpenSecuritySummit/oss2019/content/tracks/Mobile/working-sessions/mstg-restructuring.md

 This session focus on the following topics (and their corresponding chapters from the [MSTG](https://github.com/OWASP/owasp-mstg)):

-- Android and iOS Basic Security Testing ([0x5b](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05b-Basic-Security_Testing.md)/[0x5c](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05c-Reverse-Engineering-and-Tampering.md))
+- Android and iOS Basic Security Testing ([0x5b](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05b-Basic-Security_Testing.md)/[0x6b](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x06b-Basic-Security-Testing.md))
-- Android and iOS Reverse Engineering and Tampering ([0x6b](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x06b-Basic-Security-Testing.md)/[0x6c](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x06c-Reverse-Engineering-and-Tampering.md))
+- Android and iOS Reverse Engineering and Tampering ([0x5c](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05c-Reverse-Engineering-and-Tampering.md)/[0x6c](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x06c-Reverse-Engineering-and-Tampering.md))

 You'll have the chance to **get your hands dirty** and craft examples and new content for the MSTG.
 For the new examples we will be introducing new tools like r2frida. **Did you know you can reverse engineer an app straight from the process memory?** That means, e.g. for iOS that you may skip the decryption and extraction of the binary.

-The tickets for this working session will cover these topics and contribute to the restructuring of the MSTG as described in this issue: https://github.com/OWASP/owasp-mstg/issues/970.
+The tickets for this working session will cover these topics and contribute to the restructuring of the MSTG [as described in this issue](https://github.com/OWASP/owasp-mstg/issues/970).
 This should simplify the chapters, improve their readability and make the project a lot easier to maintain!

 ## Who